osama10/Problem-Solving-In-Swift/README.md

-# Problem Solving [In progress]
+# Problem Solving
-Programing questions solution in swift
+Programing questions solutions in swift

 ## [Tries](https://github.com/osama10/Problem-Solving-In-Swift/tree/main/Tries)
 - Can be use to find prefixs.
 Some applications are autocomplete search, spell checker etc